FALL TERM CLASSES - SEPTEMBER 10 - NOVEMBER 26

 Finding Freedom from a Hurtful Past

 We are a diverse community seeking God’s healing and wholeness for the brokenness in our lives and families through safe, authentic Christian relationships.
 We come together on Sunday mornings to discuss pre-assigned selections we’ve read during the week.
 The readings hone our tools for living out a relationship with Jesus and others in a real and challenging world.
 We would love for you to join us in this rich, deep encounter of the book Unlocking Your Family Pattern: Finding Freedom from a Hurtful Past.
 We will study families from scripture, examine family systems and learn how to live free of our dysfunctional past.
-More info, including the principles and values of our group, can be found here.
+More info, including the principles and values of our group:

 LED BY: Mary Damon (and the Metamorphosis Fellowship)